 PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

-In the PHP ecosystem, setting up a comprehensive quality assurance pipeline typically involves installing and configuring a dozen different tools, each with their own configuration files, command-line interfaces, and quirks.
-What if you could get a battle-tested, production-ready QA pipeline with a single Composer dependency?
+Setting up quality assurance for PHP projects is a pain.
+You need to install a dozen different tools, each with its own config files and quirks.
+But what if you could get a complete, battle-tested QA pipeline with just one Composer dependency?

 The Problem with Traditional QA Setup